pip-services/pip-services-docs/content/en/python/rpc/auth/role_authorizer.md

 - **returns**: Callable - returns roles handler.

 #### user_in_role
-Check if the role is assigned to the user.
+Checks if the role is assigned to the user.
 Throws [UnauthorizedException](../../../commons/errors/unauthorized_exception) exception if not authorized or not owner.

 > user_in_role(role: str): Callable

-- **role**: str - the user role.
+- **role**: str - user role.
 - **returns**: Callable - returns role handler.

 #### admin
-Check if the user has admin role.
+Checks if the user has admin role.
 Throws [UnauthorizedException](../../../commons/errors/unauthorized_exception) exception if not authorized or not owner.

 > admin(): Callable